 June 24, 2021

-Email Inge at ihb146 AT eskimo DOT com
+Email Inge ihb146 AT eskimo DOT com with any questions you have,

 This site is about Inge's genealogy classes held in San Mateo County, CA and transferring her many years of expertise to those interested in pursuing their own research.